Good employees love what they do.

 Managers hate them.
 Employees hate them.
 So why are you still using stale performance reviews?

-They’re cumbersome, they never say anything new, and they’re poor indicators of how an employee is really doing.
-Plus, they were drafted during the Roosevelt administration (Teddy).
+They’re cumbersome.
+They never say anything new, They’re poor indicators of how an employee is really doing.
+Plus, they were drafted during the Roosevelt administration.

 Don’t depress good employees with a soulless recitation of the same stuff year after year.
 They want to know what they’re doing right and where they can improve.